 Shortage of space on the Lycée International campus led some sections to open classes in other local French schools, known collectively as the ‘partner school network’ (réseau).
 This movement began with the Collège Les Hauts Grillets in the 1970s.
 The British Section then started classes in the Collège Pierre et Marie Curie in 1981 and added primary classes in Le Pecq some seven years later.
 As a consequence, nearly 40% of British Section pupils are taught in partner schools.

 The Lycée International was one of the first schools in the world to offer the International Baccalaureate (the IB) until the French Government decided to develop their own international version of the French Baccalaureate (the OIB - Option Internationale du Baccalauréat) in the early 1980s.
-As a result, all fourteen sections now offer the OIB, whose existence is seen as a unifying force within the school.
+As a result, all fifteen sections now offer the OIB, whose existence is seen as a unifying force within the school.
 The Lycée International, Saint-Germain-en-Laye remains France’s principal examination centre for the OIB.

 There are nearly 2200 students on roll on the Lycée International campus itself.
 If one adds the children who are externés and those in the partner schools, then almost 4000 young people are now following a bilingual, bicultural education in the Saint-Germain-en-Laye - Le Pecq area.